Brandin Cooks Player Prop Bets for NFL Week 6 | Houston vs. Indianapolis 10/17/2021

 Season Stats

-- Cooks has seen the ball thrown his way three times in the red zone this season, 18.8% of his team's 16 red zone pass attempts.
+- Cooks (three red zone targets) has been the recipient of 18.8% of his team's 16 red zone pass attempts.

-- The Texans, who rank 29th in the NFL in points scored, have dropped back to pass 52.2% of the time while running the football 47.8% of the time.
+- The Texans have run 52.2% passing plays and 47.8% rushing plays this season.
+They rank 29th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Cooks' matchup with the Colts.